Other / mixed grade configuration · Brooklyn, NY

 What is the racial and ethnic makeup of Medgar Evers College Preparatory School?

-The largest demographic group at Medgar Evers College Preparatory School is African American at 89.0%.
-The school serves a diverse student body in BROOKLYN, NY.
+The largest demographic group at Medgar Evers College Preparatory School is African American at 89.0% of enrollment, in Brooklyn, NY.

 What is the Resource Investment Index for Medgar Evers College Preparatory School?

-Medgar Evers College Preparatory School has a Resource Investment Index of 43/100 (D) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Medgar Evers College Preparatory School has a Resource Investment Index of 45/100 (typical reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page